Passive Activity Loss Rules for Real Estate Investors

 No. Active participation is a lower standard that may allow up to $25,000 of rental losses to be deducted if income limits are met.
 Material participation is a higher standard used in determining whether an activity is passive or nonpassive.

-Do I need a grouping election if I own several rentals?
+Do I need a grouping election for my rental properties?

 Not always, but many multi-property investors should evaluate it.
 Without a valid grouping election, it may be harder to prove material participation across several separate rental activities.

-Does Real Estate Professional Status automatically make all rental losses deductible?
+Does Real Estate Professional Status make all my losses deductible?

 No. Real Estate Professional Status is only part of the analysis.
 The taxpayer must also materially participate in the rental activity or properly grouped rental activities, and other tax limitations may still apply.

-Build the Tax Strategy Before the Loss Is Created
+How to Build Your Tax Strategy Before a Loss Occurs

 Passive activity loss rules are not just filing rules.
 They are planning rules.
 For real estate investors, especially those with growing portfolios, the best outcome usually comes from aligning acquisition strategy, depreciation planning, documentation and CPA guidance before year-end.